cp2k/cp2k/INSTALL.md

   and set the `OFFLOAD_FLAGS` with right `nvcc` parameters (see the cuda section of this document).
 The environment variable `HIP_PLATFORM` should be set to `HIP_PLATFORM=nvidia` to indicate to hipcc to use the nvcc compiler instead.
+- Use `-D__OFFLOAD_PROFILING` to turn on the AMD ROC TX and Tracer libray.
+  It requires to link `-lroctx64 -lroctracer64`.

 <!---
 ### 2u.
 LibMaxwell (External Maxwell Solver)